MontajMontajdocs

 Puppeteer frame renderingCPUParallelism is the lever

-ffmpeg compositing (filter graph)CPULimited GPU filter support
+ffmpeg segment encodingCPULimited GPU filter support

 ffmpeg intermediate encode (PNG to FFV1)CPUAlpha formats lack hwaccel support